moq-wg/moq-transport/draft-lcurley-warp.md

 ## Subscribing to the media

 Entities that intend to receive objects will do so via subscriptions.
 Subscriptions are sent from the end-point clients and/or Relays to the Origin (via relays, if present) and are typically processed by the Relays.
+Subscriptions are sent over the control channel that is set up for a given SubscriptionId.
 All the subscriptions MUST be authorized at the Origin Server and/or possibly at the Edge Relay (if trusted via the out-of-band configuration).

 ### SUBSCRIBE {#message-subscribe}